flutter/website/src/content/platform-integration/web/renderers.md

 This mode makes both `skwasm` and `canvaskit` available. `skwasm` requires [WasmGC][], which is not yet supported by all modern browsers.
-Therefore, at runtime Flutter will pick `skwasm` if garbage collection is supported, and fallback to `canvaskit` if not.
+Therefore, at runtime Flutter chooses `skwasm` if garbage collection is supported, and falls back to `canvaskit` if not.
 This allows apps compiled in the WebAssembly mode to still run in all modern browsers.

 The `--wasm` flag is not supported by non-web platforms.